Yeuogu/Happy-Creeper-Ghasts/README.md

 Plans:
 - Use Minecraft's CIT to let any harness be named to "Sunglasses" instead of repurposing the white harness
 - Improve the textures and have a low-res and high-res versions (might likely borrow from other high quality texture packs, but will make my own regardless)

+Download this texture pack in [Modrinth](https://modrinth.com/resourcepack/happy-creeper-ghast) or directly download from here